Onco Life Hospitals

 When it comes to cancer, we are always trying to determine what causes it, right?
 Well, it looks like your family history can sometimes explain what binds cancer cases together.
 Did you know that up to 10% of all cancer cases can be traced back to gene mutations and inherited cancer syndromes passed down from generation to generation?
 Yes, it’s true.

-Let’s understand CLL better: Chronic Lymphocytic Leukemia or CLL occurs to people mostly in their 60s and 70s and cases have rapidly grown over the years.
+Chronic Lymphocytic Leukemia or CLL blood cancer occurs to people mostly in their 60s and 70s and cases have rapidly grown over the years.
 So what is it, you ask?
 Well, CLL is a kind of blood cancer that forms in lymphocytes, which are white blood cells found in bone marrow.
 As the body makes more mutated lymphocytes, they overcrowd the healthy blood cells, thereby causing symptoms to the human body that make it difficult to fight infection.
 Over a period of time, the cancer can spread to areas like the spleen, liver and lymph nodes too.

-What does the treatment entail?
 As the C in the CLL denotes, this is chronic cancer which means that it grows slowly and may not require treatment for several years.
 Over time, the treatments suggested for it include radiation therapy, immunotherapy, chemotherapy, and stem cell transplant, amongst others.
-Lymphoma treatment in Pune is highly recommended, especially if you are consulting with Onco-Care Cancer Centre, one of the most reputed cancer specialist hospitals in the city.
+Lymphoma treatment in Pune is highly recommended, especially if you are consulting with Onco-Care Cancer Centre, one of the most reputed cancer specialist hospitals in Pune.

 One must also remember that family risks increase greatly with each additional first-degree relative who has the disease.
 For example, if the average person has a 0.4% chance of developing CLL, it increases to 2.15% if he or she has one first-degree relative like a parent, sibling or child who has been diagnosed with CLL.
 And it increases to 8.6% if two or more first-degree relatives have been diagnosed.